burger icon

 • No downloads to faff with-just play direct in your mobile browser.
 Works on anything modern; I haven't had a glitch yet.
 Less updating, less clutter.
 For full mobile tricks, scroll over to the apps page.

 • Old trick: add a shortcut to your phone.
 Personally, can't be stuffed-too many icons anyway.
 Browsing works, so why bother?
-Only thing you'll miss is push notifications, but do we really need more pings?
+Only time you'll miss is push notifications, but do we really need more pings?

 Games & Providers: Pokies, Table Games and Aussie Favourites